07

-Council are asked to consider the following Motion on Notice from Councillors Smith, Wainwright, Candon, Flaxman-Taylor, Wells and Plant.
+Council considered the following motion from Councillors Smith, Wainwright, Candon.
+Flaxman-Taylor, Wells and Plant:-

-We, as Elected Members of Great Yarmouth Borough Council, request that Council agree to holding an extraordinary meeting of the Council to consider the granting of Freedom of the Borough to :-
+We, as Elected Members of Great Yarmouth Borough Council, request that Council agree to holding an Extraordinary meeting of Council to consider the granting of Freedom of the Borough to:-

 Cecil Page